straup/privatesquare/README.md

 	# You will need a valid Flickr API key *or* access to a running
 	# instance of the 'reverse-geoplanet' web service.
 By default
-	# all the code that runs the reverse geocoder is includes with
+	# all the code that runs the reverse geocoder is included with
 	# privatesquare (hence the requirement for an API key)
 	# See also: https://github.com/straup/reverse-geoplanet
 	# See also: http://www.flickr.com/services/apps/create/apply/